Don't Yell At Your Kids To Smile And Other Tips For Amazing Family Photos

-Folks, it’s time you set your eggnog off to the side, quit zoning out to the newest and cheesiest Hallmark Christmas movie, and you and I need to have a little chat.
+Folks, it’s time.
+You and I need to have a little chat.
 You love your family photographer, right?

 For the majority of these professionals behind the lens, photography is not a fun game or some part-time hobby — it is their livelihood.
 And believe it or not, their hours of operation vastly exceed the one hour session you paid for.